Welcome to Manchester-by-the-Sea

 Social Media: Follow us on Facebook @TownofMBTSOfficial, Instagram @TownofMBTS and Twitter @TownofMBTS

 Blue Lights: There are blue emergency lights placed at select intersections throughout Town.
-These lights get turned on during extreme weather emergencies (ie. snow storms).
-When the blue lights are on, there is no on-street parking permitted to allowed for DPW to clear roadways safely.
+These lights are turned on during extreme weather emergencies (ie. snow storms).
+When the blue lights are on, on-street parking is not permitted to allowed for DPW to clear roadways safely.